Live Chat Now

 How long does it take to earn a master's degree

-Because there are so many factors to consider when it comes to figuring out how long it takes to earn a master's degree, we decided to shed some light on the process.
-In this article, we'll talk about the average length of a master's degree program and some of the other factors that can affect how long it takes to earn a master's degree in the following sections:
+In this article, we'll talk about the average length of a master's degree program and some additional factors that can affect how long it takes to earn one in the following sections:

 The Average Amount of Time It Takes to Earn a Master's Degree

-A typical master's degree program can take anywhere from 18 to 24 months to complete.
+A typical master's degree program can take around 2 years to complete.
 Some degree programs may take less time, depending on their credit hours and curriculum requirements, while others can take around 3 or 4 years to complete.

-At DeVry, several of our master's degree programs take around two years to complete.
-For example, our Master's Degree in Business Administration Program (MBA) can be completed in as little as 2 years + 2 months*—or even more quickly with qualifying transfer credits.
+At DeVry, for example, our Master's Degree in Business Administration Program (MBA) can be completed in as little as:

 Factors That Affect How Long It Takes to Earn a Master's Degree